-Valerian Valeriana officinalis L.**t
+Valerian Valeriana officinalis L.*

-Valerian is a perennial herbaceous plant of the Duliankovi family (Valerianaceae).
-The rhizome is short, vertical, forming shoots, with a large number of corded and juicy root branches.
-The stem is one year old and is formed in the second year of planting.
-It is up to 2 m high, erect, hollow, longitudinally grooved, usually branched in the upper part.
-The size and shape of the leaves varies greatly, especially in cultivated plants.
-Sometimes the adherent and stem leaves are whole.
-The flowers are irregular, numerous, pink, white or purple, located in broadly branched, phallic or swollen inflorescences at the top of the stem.
-The fruit is dry light brown or brown, single-seeded, with a kite.
+Description: valerian is a perennial herbaceous plant of the Valerian family (Valerianaceae).
+The rhizome is short, vertical, forming shoots, with a large number of cord-shaped and juicy root branches.
+The stem is annual and is formed in the second year after sowing the plant.
+It is up to 2 m. high, upright, hollow, longitudinally grooved, often branched in its upper part.
+Leaf size and shape vary greatly, especially in cultivated plants.
+Sometimes both ground and stem leaves are entire.
+The flowers are irregular, numerous, pink, white or purple, arranged in widely branched, coriaceous or panicled inflorescences at the top of the stem.
+The fruit is dry light brown or brown, one-seeded, provided with a kite.
 Blooms from early Spring to Mid-Summer.
 In Bulgaria, it is found in moist and shady meadows, along rivers and streams, between bushes and in lowlands and mountains up to 1500 m. above sea level.
 The plot requires fertile and well-developed soils.